This is article #38 out of 50 in The Startup Marketing Playbook.

-While the team is together, the lead should call out wins — a successful ebook launch or particularly strong MQL week — and be sure to give props to those who made an impact.
-At the same time, this meeting is an important space to highlight areas where the marketing performance is not where it needs to be, so the team can align focus to improve.
+While the team is together, the lead should announce wins — a successful ebook launch or particularly strong MQL week — and be sure to give recognition to those who made an impact.
+Equally important, this meeting is an opportunity to highlight areas where the marketing performance is not meetings its goals and discuss ways that team can align focus to improve.

 5. Provide company updates in a small group setting

-There are often non-marketing related company updates, like funding or executive hiring.
-While you also want to talk about that at All Hands, the functional department meeting is a good time to dive deeper into the details, answer questions, and ensure all voices are heard.
+There are often non-marketing related company updates, such as funding or executive hiring to discuss.
+While you also want to talk about that at All Hands, the functional department meeting is a good opportunity to dive deeper into the details, answer questions, and ensure all voices are heard.

 6. Assemble an agenda for post-meeting follow ups

 Often the results of the key project review in the marketing meeting is additional individual follow-ups with project leaders to provide feedback on specific blockers.
-I often spend about 30 minutes for the marketing meeting and an additional 15-20 minutes unblocking specific issues on projects and providing quick feedback on writing or design.
+I frequently spend about 30 minutes for the marketing meeting and an additional 15-20 minutes on unblocking specific issues with projects and providing brief feedback on writing or design.

-While it’s ok to provide verbal updates on the few key projects, having everyone sitting around the table is not a good time to dive into highly tactical details that may only be related to a few team members.
-Keep the group meeting for strategic discussion.
+While it’s ok to provide verbal updates on a few key projects, having everyone sit around a table while diving into highly tactical details that are only related to specific team members is not a productive use of time.
+Keep the group meeting focused on strategic discussion.

 Big group design reviews

-It may be tempting to review status of design assets in progress at the group meeting.
-However, group design reviews often lead to disaster and frustration for the design team.
+It may be tempting to review the status of design assets in progress at the group meeting.
+However, group design reviews often frustrate the design team since everyone is jumping in with their opinion, often lacking the necessary context to contribute constructively.
 You may showcase finished product at the marketing team meeting, but be sure to keep design reviews as separate, smaller interactions between the team lead, project leader and designer.

-In addition to weekly reports, having a weekly meeting is beneficial for team communication and unity.
+In addition to weekly reports, weekly meetings are beneficial for team communication and unity.
 Even if you are just starting out with a marketing team of 2 or 3, dedicate the 30 minutes each week to ensuring everyone has an opportunity to speak, ask questions and get on the same page.